nariaki3551/pybin/README.md

 # COMMAND
-make new linux command by using python.
+Original linux commands by using python.

 ## Preparation